Charlottesville rally: 'Unite the Right' leaders ordered to pay $26 million | DW | 23.11.2021

 A US federal jury ordered the organizers of the 2017 "Unite the Right" rally to pay damages of more than $26 million (€23.1 million) on Tuesday.

-The court in Charlottesville, Virginia, found a number of white nationalist organizers and leaders liable for the violence that erupted at the rally in that city in 2017.
+The court in Charlottesville, Virginia, found a number of white nationalist organizers and leaders liable for the violence that erupted at the rally in that city.

 The damages were awarded to nine individuals for physical and emotional injuries.
 One anti-fascist activist, Heather Heyer, was killed by a self-identified neo-Nazi on the day.